k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14a_task_general_tab.md

 # Task - General Tab

-This is the first task tabs and defines the main information on the task.
+This is the first task's tab and it defines the main information about the task.
 The following information is populated in the General tab:

 ![general tab](images/load_task_general_tab.png)